-The Python NetworkX module contains tools for creating and manipulating, visualizing networks, also known as graphs.
-This is not only graph drawing package, but also collaborate with Matplotlib.
-By using this, we can implement highly flexible graph.
+The Python NetworkX module contains tools for creating and manipulating, visualising networks, also known as graphs.
+This is not only a graph drawing package, but also collaborate with Matplotlib.
+By using this, we can implement a highly flexible graph.

-The NetworkX can be installed using pip, Miniconda/Anaconda and from source code.
-Here, we have installed using pip tool -
+The NetworkX can be installed using pip, Miniconda/Anaconda and from the source code.
+Here, we have installed using the pip tool.

 pip install networkx

 As this module is already installed in the system, that's why it returns the following-

 Requirement already satisfied: networkx in c:\python37\scripts\projects\env\lib\site-packages (2.4) Requirement already satisfied: decorator>=4.3.0 in c:\python37\scripts\projects\env\lib\site-packages (from networkx) (4.4.1)

 First, we import the networkx module.